furfurylic/commata/CommataPrimer.md

 As astute readers might have noticed, `stars.csv` contains one empty line that looks like ignored completely by `parse_csv`.

-In fact, it is text handlers (the second arguments to `parse_csv`) that ignored the empty line.
-To be precise, `parse_csv` reports empty lines to the text handlers with `empty_physical_line` function if they have it, but all text handlers that we have mentioned so far do not have it, so `parse_csv` can not report the empty line to the text handlers.
+In fact, it is table handlers (the second arguments to `parse_csv`) that ignored the empty line.
+To be precise, `parse_csv` reports empty lines to the text handlers with `empty_physical_line` function if they have it, but all text handlers that we have mentioned so far do not have it, so `parse_csv` can not report the empty line to the table handlers.

 (Just to be sure, empty lines are reported with `empty_physical_line` only when they do not belong to any fields. `parse_csv` recognizes that quoted fields might contain empty lines as constituents of their values.)

-If you want your text handlers to regard an empty line as a record that contains no fields, you can wrap your text handlers with `make_empty_physical_line_aware`:
+If you want your table handlers to regard an empty line as a record that contains no fields, you can wrap your table handlers with `make_empty_physical_line_aware`:

 ```C++